-The state has allocated $80 million to the regional natural resource management investment program over 5 years from 2013 to 2018, including $30 million to protect the Great Barrier Reef.
+The state allocated $80 million to the regional natural resource management investment program over 5 years from 2013 to 2018, including $30 million to protect the Great Barrier Reef.
 All funding rounds for this program have closed.

 The Regional Natural Resource Management Investment Program progress report 2017 (PDF, 3.95MB) outlines the key achievements of the investment program from 1 July 2016 to 30 June 2017.
 You can download earlier reports from our library collection.

-The majority of funding is being provided to support strategic projects delivered through Queensland's regional natural resource management (NRM) bodies.
+The majority of funding has been provided to support strategic projects delivered through Queensland's regional natural resource management (NRM) bodies.
 These organisations provide an important link between governments and communities.
 They also work collaboratively with volunteer and grass-roots organisations (e.g. Landcare), rural industry groups and landholders.

 Regional NRM body projects

-These funded projects implement activities that protect, improve and restore waterways and rangelands by improving soil, vegetation and water quality at a river catchment or landscape scale, and addressing priority weeds and pests.
+These projects (funded from 2013 to 2018) implement activities that protect, improve and restore waterways and rangelands by improving soil, vegetation and water quality at a river catchment or landscape scale, and addressing priority weeds and pests.